AuBousquet/osmose-backend/doc/4-Merge.md

     Load_XY('lon', 'lat', ...)
 ```

-Note: sometime the both coordinates are in the same field, then the field must be given twice.
+Note: sometimes both coordinates are in the same field, then the field must be given twice.

 A lambda function may be applied to `x` and `y` field to extract or convert to proper number:
 ```python